 This postgraduate programme integrates the clinical, academic and research components of paediatric physiotherapy practice.
-The emphasis is on the management of paediatric patients with cardiorespiratory, neurological and musculoskeletal disorders.
-Flexibility in selection of modules allows for physiotherapists with particular interests to be accommodated.
+You will focus on the management of paediatric patients with cardiorespiratory, neurological and musculoskeletal disorders.
+Flexibility in selection of modules means your particular interests can be accommodated.

 UCL is a world-leading university offering well-established and popular postgraduate physiotherapy programmes which are highly regarded both locally and internationally.
 Our close relationship with Great Ormond Street Hospital for Children means that much of our research and teaching is carried out on a joint basis.